 What is a nursing home complaint and how does it come before MAHS?

-The Public Health Code (Code) allows an individual who believes that a nursing home (NH) may have violated a rule developed under the Code or a federal certification regulation to request an investigation of the nursing home.
+The Michigan Public Health Code (Code) allows an individual who believes that a nursing home facility may have violated Part 217, Article 17 of the Code, a rule promulgated thereunder, or a federal certification regulation applying to a nursing home to request an investigation of the nursing home.
 See Public Health Code, 1978 PA 368, as amended, MCL 333.1101 et seq., at Sections 20176 and 21799a.

-If a complaint is filed, the Bureau of Community and Health Services (BCHS or Bureau) will assist the individual in completing a written complaint.
-BCHS will assign a specially trained Nursing Home Investigator (NHI) to the complaint.
-After conducting an investigation, the NHI will create a report that will be sent to the complainant, unless the complaint was anonymous.
-The BCHS will provide a copy of the report to the licensee (NH) without the names of the complainant or resident.
-If the NHI finds violations of the Code, rules or federal requirements, the BCHS can take further action against the NH license.
+If a complaint is filed, the Bureau of Community and Health Systems (Bureau) will assist the individual in completing a written complaint.
+The Bureau will assign a specially trained nursing home investigator to the complaint.
+After conducting an investigation, the investigator will create a report that will be sent to the Complainant, unless the complaint was anonymous.
+The Bureau will provide a copy of the report to the nursing home facility without stating the names of the Complainant or resident at issue.
+If the investigator finds violations of the Code, rules or federal requirements, the Bureau can take further action against the license of the nursing home facility.
 MCL 333.21799a.

-If the complainant is dissatisfied with the determination or investigation by the department, the complainant may request a hearing within 30 days of the mailing of the NHI report.
+For investigations pertaining to alleged violations of the Michigan Public Health Code (rather than federal regulations), If the Complainant is dissatisfied with the determination or investigation by the Bureau, the Complainant may request a hearing within 30 days of the mailing of the written notice of the review or investigation.
 MCL 333.21799a(10).

 What happens at the nursing home investigation hearing?

-The hearing will be the Complainant (Petitioner) versus the Nursing Home (Respondent).
-At the hearing, the individual may be represented by an attorney of their choosing and at their own expense, or the individual may represent him or herself.
-The Nursing Home in question can be represented by an attorney.
-The Attorney General’s office has a right to intervene in the case on behalf of the BCHS inasmuch as the Bureau has the statutory responsibility to make certain that nursing home complaints are looked into and that an adequate report was generated by a NHI.
-The BCHS almost always intervenes if no one appears from the nursing facility.
+The hearing will be conducted with the Complainant (Petitioner) versus the Nursing Home (Respondent).
+At the hearing, the Complaintant may be represented by an attorney of his or her own choosing and at their own expense, or the Complaintant may represent him or herself.
+The Respondent facility may be represented by an attorney of its own choosing and at its own expense.
+The Attorney General’s office has a right to intervene in the case on behalf of the Bureau.
+The Bureau may choose to intervene if no one appears on behalf of the Respondent facility.

-The ALJ must determine whether the Bureau (the NHI) adequately investigated Petitioner’s complaint against Respondent facility, or whether re-investigation should be ordered under Sections 20176 and 21799a of the Code.
-The Complainant has the burden of proving by a preponderance of evidence (more probable than not) that the action and report of the NHI was inadequate.
+The ALJ must determine whether the Bureau adequately investigated the Complaintant's allegations against Respondent facility, or whether re-investigation should be ordered under Sections 20176 and 21799a of the Michigan Public Health Code.
+The Complainant has the burden of proving by a preponderance of evidence (more probable than not) that the determination or investigation by the Bureau was inadequate.
 After all sides have entered the evidence, each side then has an opportunity to provide a statement (closing argument) supporting why the ALJ should, based upon the facts presented, find in favor of their side of the case.

-The ALJ can only find that the investigation was adequate or, if it was not, order the Bureau to complete another investigation.
-The ALJ cannot impose fines, make decisions about the quality of care received by a resident, or decide whether a resident got what they paid for.
+The ALJ can only find that the investigation was adequate or, if it was not, propose that the Bureau be ordered to conduct a re-investigation.
+The ALJ cannot impose fines, make decisions about the quality of care received by a resident, or decide whether a resident got what was paid for.

 After the hearing is completed, the ALJ prepares a Proposal for Decision (PFD) that includes the ALJ’s findings of fact, conclusions of law, and a recommendation.
 Exceptions to the PFD may be filed.
-The Division Director then enters the final decision.
-The Division Director’s decision may be appealed to Circuit Court.
+The Department Director then enters the final decision at the administrative level.
+The Department Director’s decision may be appealed to circuit court.

 Links - Survey Guidelines